AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/05_additional_string_methods.md

-# Chatpter 5: additional string methods
+# Chatpter 5: Additional string methods

 We are going to cover 4 new strings method: